PennCIS233/Practical-HW2/README.md

 3. `getElectionState(appID)`
     - **TODO:** Use `this.algodClient` to retrieve the app details
     - The rest is filled out for you :)
+    - Look over the logic and look at the returned value
 4. `getAllLocalStates(appID)`
     - **TODO:** Use `this.indexerClient` to find all accounts who are associated with the given app
     - **TODO:** Take the data and format it into a neat JavaScript object (nearly equivalent to a Python dictionary) as specified